ima-eky/100-days-of-code-course/day-20-and-day-21/README.md

 # Snake Game
 The player controls a long, thin creature, resembling a snake, which roams around on a bordered plane, picking up food , trying to avoid hitting its own tail or the edges of the playing area.
-Each time the snake eats a piece of food, its tail grows longer and its score increases, making the game increasingly difficult.
+Each time the snake eats a piece of food, its tail grows longer and its score increases, making the game increasingly difficult.The snake moves around upward,downward,leftward and rightward with their respective key
 ## Library used
 - turtle(import turtle,to use internal library)
 - time (import time also)